June-Skeeter/Module2_GEOS270/docs/Application_Part5.md

 # Insert a Layout

 Add a layout to your map.
 Choose the 8.5":" x 11" Letter size, in the Landscape orientation.
-Your task is to create a layout with a **Map** showing Mean NDIV by DA along side a **Chart** showing the relationship between Income and Green Veg Fraction.
+Your task is to create a layout with a **Map** showing Mean NDVI by DA along side a **Chart** showing the relationship between Income and Green Veg Fraction.

 # Adding a Chart to the Layout